Chinese University of Hong Kong: Collegiate system

-When the structure of the university was revamped in 1976, and the autonomy of the colleges diminished, Lord Fulton clarified the role of the colleges: "the natural home of student-oriented teaching is the college [which] is an association of senior and junior members come together in pursuit of shared academic interests and aims."
+When the structure of the university was revamped in 1976, and the autonomy of the colleges diminished, John Fulton clarified the role of the colleges: "the natural home of student-oriented teaching is the college [which] is an association of senior and junior members come together in pursuit of shared academic interests and aims."
 He wrote that the colleges help students achieve "a sense of his or her personal significance and responsibility, and on that basis to enrich the common life."

 Transportation

-Although the campus is located away from the busier districts of Hong Kong, access to the school is easy.
-The university is served by University station of the Mass Transit Railway (MTR) as well as the Hong Kong bus system.
+The university is accessible by the University station of the Mass Transit Railway (MTR) and several bus routes.
 Bus and railway stations are located beside Chung Chi College, with additional bus stops just outside the two school entrances on Tai Po Road.
-To cope with new students from the 3-3-4 education system, the new exit D of University station opened in September 2012.
+Exit D of the MTR University station was opened in September 2012 to cope with the new students from the 3-3-4 education system.

 A system of shuttle bus routes, operated by the university's Transport Office, runs between the MTR station, academic buildings, and residences.
-Shuttle buses are free for students and staff.
-There are paid shuttle light bus operating from Monday to Saturday as well.
-The topography of the campus, as well a layout confusing to newcomers, may deter many from walking around campus.
-Many buildings on campus incorporate lifts and bridges designed to provide shortcuts in ascending the hill.
-The latest campus master plan has recognized this strategy as desirable and proposes the development of new walking routes to reduce reliance on the campus bus system.
+Shuttle buses are free for students and staff, and are intended for the use of students and staff only.
+Despite this, many visitors use the shuttle buses.
+Alongside the free shuttle bus service, paid shuttle light bus operates from Monday to Saturday.

+The topography of the campus, as well as a layout confusing to newcomers, may deter many from walking around campus.
+Many buildings incorporate lifts and bridges designed to provide shortcuts in ascending the hill.
+The latest campus master plan proposes development of walking routes to reduce reliance on the campus bus system.